kienstra/dyanamic-config/README.md

 # Dynamic Config

-Example repo to test a CircleCI® dynamic config in [Local CI](https://github.com/getlocalci/local-ci).
+An example repo to test a CircleCI® dynamic config in [Local CI](https://github.com/getlocalci/local-ci).